- Find a home

 Gas servicing

-We are responsible by law to make sure that all our gas appliances in your home have an annual gas safety check.
+If you have gas appliances in your home, we are responsible by law to make sure that they have an annual gas safety check.

 You can read more on our gas servicing web page.